 Sacramento City Unified School District is a large, urban school district situated in the central and southern part of California's capital city.
 SCUSD is the 13th largest district in the state and one of the oldest K-12 districts in the western United States.
-Established in 1854, SCUSD serves approximately 40,000 students at seventy-five schools spanning seventy square miles.
+Established in 1854, SCUSD serves approximately 39,000 students at seventy-five schools spanning seventy square miles.
 These 75 schools include forty-two Elementary Schools, eight K-8 schools, six middle schools, eight high schools, two Grade 7-12 schools, one Grade 4-8 Community Day School, one Independent Study school, two Adult school locations, and five dependent charter schools.
 Preschool and early Kindergarten programs are offered within many of the district's elementary school sites.

 The city of Sacramento is often included on lists identifying the 'most diverse cities' in the country.
 SCUSD's boundaries encompass most of the central and southern portions of the City of Sacramento.
 These areas, in particular south Sacramento, have historically been some of the most diverse in terms of race, ethnicity, culture, and language.
 SCUSD's 2021-22 student population is 41.3% Hispanic/Latino, 16.9% White, 17.6% Asian, 12.1% African American, 7.8% Multi-racial, 2.3% Native Hawaiian or Pacific Islander, 1.4% Filipino, and 0.5% American Indian or Alaska Native.
 67.6% of students are identified as socioeconomically disadvantaged, 0.4% are identified as Foster Youth, and 0.7% are identified as Homeless Youth.
-19.6% of students are identified as English Learners and 15.1% are identified as Students with Disabilities.
+19.6% of students are identified as English Learners (19.6%) and 15.1% are identified as Students with Disabilities.
 With more than 50 different languages represented, many SCUSD students speak a primary language other than English.
 Spanish, Hmong, Cantonese, Vietnamese, Marshallese, Russian, and Mandarin are the most frequently occurring primary languages other than English.

 SCUSD is guided by its Core Value and overarching Equity, Access, and Social Justice Guiding Principle.
-These both acknowledge the presence of fundamental inequities that must be interrupted and addressed for the district to achieve its stated goals for all students and families.
+These both address the idea that 'Every system is perfectly designed to get the results that it gets' and acknowledge the presence of fundamental inequities that must be interrupted and addressed for the district to achieve its stated goals for all students and families.